benoit-leveau/pyPbrt/README.md

 A more clever approach, if this project wasn't meant for learning purposes, would be to have a Python bindings to a C++ implementation of pbrt, something that can even be automated with a framework like py++ (http://sourceforge.net/projects/pygccxml/)

+Once the project is finished, I'll also try to see if I can get decent running times by switching the low-level parts (geometry and transformation classes) to C++, or by using PyCuda.

 Installation
 ============